 Basic Macrame Techniques

-You’ll build skill quickly by mastering foundational stitches-square knot, half hitch, and lark’s head-while experimenting with cord types and widths to see how texture and weight change a piece.
-For practical patterns and inspiration, check 17 Amazing Macrame Home Decor DIY Patterns by SilentKnot to study stitch combinations used in finished wall hangings and plant holders.
+You can improve your Macrame skills quickly by learning a few basic knots.
+Start with the square knot, half hitch, and lark’s head.
+These knots appear in most Macrame projects.
+Check 17 Amazing Macrame Home Decor DIY Patterns by SilentKnot to study stitch combinations used in finished wall hangings and plant holders.

 Knots to Know